shaunakgh/gitmd/README.txt

-Since this program runs llama3.2 ai by default, run this command: ollama run llama3.2 once finished installing the model, exit with ctrl-d§ NOTE that this model will be 2.0gb
+Since this program runs llama3.2 ai by default, run this command: ollama run llama3.2 once finished installing the model, exit with ctrl-d NOTE that this model will be 2.0gb

 Installing
 ==========
-Run this command in your terminal session: git clone https://github.com/shfroom/gitmd.git && cd gitmd && cargo install --path .
+Run this command in your terminal session: git clone https://github.com/shaunakgh/gitmd.git && cd gitmd && cargo install --path .
 Then, run this command to see if it has installed
 successfully:
 gitmd